emdh-dev/study-mode-youtube/README.md

 ## How to use

-Simply click this extension's button in your Firefox browser's toolbar (small icon with white background, red text and image) and select the checkbox for any option you wish to apply to your current tab of YouTube - you can apply as many options as you'd like!
+Simply click this extension's button in your Chrome browser's toolbar (small icon with white background, red text and image) and select the checkbox for any option you wish to apply to your current tab of YouTube - you can apply as many options as you'd like!
 These options are only saved for the current tab you made changes to.
 If you want to apply these changes to any other tab or window with YouTube open, all you have to do is simply click the browser extension to open it (no need to re-select the checkboxes), and all changes will be applied!